My Treat

 Until then, you can coordinate entirely through in-app chat.

 Mark no-show is different from reporting.
-Use it only if the other person didn't show up.
-It can be done once, it can't be undone, and the person marked as a no-show loses the ability to review you.
+Use it only if the other person didn't show up to a confirmed meetup.
+It can be done once, it can't be undone, and it adds a record to that connection that our team can see if a dispute comes up.
 Reporting, by contrast, sends the issue to our team for moderation.

 Is My Treat a dating app?

-No. My Treat is a friendship and community platform - built around in-person group activities, not romantic matches.
+No. My Treat is a friendship and community platform - built around in-person group activities, not romantic pairings.

 Romantic or sexual messaging violates our Community Guidelines and can result in removal.
 All members must provide their date of birth and confirm they are 18 or older at signup, but the platform is not for dating.